Dr Gordon Florence

 Biography

 Dr Florence obtained his PhD (supervised by Prof. Ian Paterson FRS) in 2001 from University of Cambridge.
 From 2001-2002, he was a NIH Postdoctoral Research Associate with Professor Craig J. Forsyth at the University of Minnesota, USA.
 In 2002, he returned to University of Cambridge and as a postdoctoral researcher with Professor Ian Paterson FRS completed the first total syntheses of several bioactive polyketide marine macrolides.
 In 2005, he took up a Royal Society University Research Fellowship at the University of St Andrews, appointed to a lectureship in 2012 and promoted to Senior Lecturer in 2015.
-He is currently the School of Chemistry Undergraduate Admissions Officer.
 He was awarded a Leverhulme Research Leadership Award in 2012.
 Research within the GJF group is currently directed towards the synthesis of rare bioactive natural products and exploiting their biological potential for the treatment of Neglected tropical diseases.
 Alongside our research in the synthesis of complex molecules, recognizing synthetic organic chemistry can play a vital driving role in new discoveries and applications for future healthcare and biological technologies GJF has established multidiscplinary collaborations encompassing chemical biology and biocatlaysis.

 Teaching